SuperspaceLab/ml-qc-pxrd/README.md

 ## Repository
 In this repository, we provide an implementation of MLqcdiff models.

-1. Compile generator.pyx: `python setup.py build_ext --inplace`
+1. Compile the generator.pyx: `python setup.py build_ext --inplace`
 2. Run the training.py to train the models
 3. Run the screening.py to screen dataset of powder x-ray diffraction patterns